Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 1

 Seafood Grill by Mark Best

-Once our tummies were satisfied, we went to catch the main performance show, SONIO, at the Zodiac Theatre.
-The troublesome thing was that we had to wait in line for quite a while at the Box Office on Deck 6 in order to pre-book our tickets for this show and the show that was on tomorrow.
+Once our tummies were filled, we caught the main performance, SONIO, at the Zodiac Theatre.
+The trouble was that we had to wait in line for quite a while at the Box Office on Deck 6 in order to pre-book our tickets for this show and the next day’s show.
 Anyway, the entire production seemed rather disjointed, resembling a variety show with unrelated individual acts taking turns to perform instead of a coherently themed performance.
-If you didn’t get tickets for this show, you wouldn’t have missed out on much.
+If you didn’t get tickets for this show, you wouldn’t have missed much.

 Guests waiting for the start of the performance at Zodiac Theatre on Genting Dream Cruises